 - Selling goods or services

-All of these channels require a significant upfront investment from the nonprofit – whether it’s staff and resources to write and report on grants; time, money, and expertise to plan fundraising events; resources and software to coordinate strategic membership programs, corporate sponsorships, and individual contributions, and so on.
+All of these channels require a significant upfront investment from the nonprofit.
+Resources are needed to write and report on grants, plan fundraising events, coordinate strategic membership programs, attract corporate sponsorships, and obtain individual contributions.

 From the Experts: Kevin Robert Frost